Enterprise-CMCS/macfc-quickstart/README.md

 The Quickstart contains the following types of tests:

 ### Unit tests

 These are component-based tests defined in the service folders in `/services`.
 They use

 - [Jest](https://jestjs.io/) as a test runner
 - the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) to facilitate querying the DOM in the same way the user would
-- see [Amendments.test.js](services/ui-src/src/tests/Amendments.test.js) for an example of how to mock an API endpoint for a component-based test
+- API mocks (see [Amendments.test.js](services/ui-src/src/tests/Amendments.test.js) for an example of how to mock an API endpoint for a component-based test)

 Unit tests can be run manually with the `scripts/unit_test.sh` script, and they are run automatically as part of the `deploy` GitHub Action

 ### Integration and accessibility tests

 These tests are defined in the `tests/cypress` folder.
 They use

 - [Cypress](https://docs.cypress.io) as a front-end testing tool
 - [Axe](https://github.com/dequelabs/axe-core) as an accessibility testing engine